xdy/xdy-pf2e-workbench/README.md

 * Option to either expand all damage cards, or only expand new cards.
 If the latter, on a refresh the last three messages are expanded if they are damage cards.
 * Option to create an IWR (Immunity, Weakness, Resistance) reminder message after a damage roll against a target with an IWR that matches damage types of the attacking weapon or spell.
 * Option to add an npc scaler feature when right clicking on an npc (This feature has been taken over from the delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox module.
 Thanks DJ!
 At some point Avery will have the time to add it to the system, until then I'll maintain it.)
-* Option to apply Encumbered status automatically based on current bulk when bulk changes.
+* Option to apply Encumbered condition automatically based on current bulk when bulk changes.
 Note: Uses the system code which considers 5 bulk + 9 light to not exceed 5 bulk.

 Experimental features:
 None right now.
 (Though some feature settings are experimental.)